 Data Context and Your Audience

-As a dashboarder, your goal is to present data to the right audience in the right context.
+As a dashboarder, your goal is to present the right context of data to the right audience.
 The information you provide to stakeholders, for instance, is probably different from the data you want consumers or the public to see.
 While the data itself might be the same, the context will be different because separate implications matter to each party.
 When setting up a dashboard for a specific set of users, take their goals and priorities into consideration.
 Ask yourself the following questions:

 - What is important to this particular audience?